-It was always the same story with the Luther band directors: the school would put out a call for a new director to replace the previous one, searching in vain for someone experienced but inevitably settling on a nervous, fresh-faced college graduate eager to transform Luther’s small concert band into the London Philharmonic. he directors lasted no more than a year or two before moving onto some other more exotic location like Milwaukee or Ashwaubenon, where the schools were shiny and new and the paychecks were considerably fatter.
-Luther went through directors with astonishing, troubling speedschool year saw the fourth director in four years.
-Nora was sympathetic to their .
+It was always the same story with the Luther band directors: the school would put out a call for a new director to replace the previous one, searching in vain for someone experienced but inevitably settling on a nervous, fresh-faced college graduate eager to transform Luther’s small concert band into the next London Philharmonic.
+The directors lasted no more than a year or two before moving onto some other more exotic location like Milwaukee or Ashwaubenon, where the schools were shiny and new and the paychecks were considerably fatter.
+Luther went through directors with astonishing, or perhaps troubling, speed.
+This school year saw the fourth director in four years.
+Nora was sympathetic to their plight.
 She wouldn’t want to spend the rest of her life in high school, either.

 As she rounded the corner into the band hallway, she noticed a distinct lack of the rhythmic laughter and chatter that usually hummed behind doors during the first five minutes or so of band when students collected their instruments and music, chatting with their friends and sectionmates as they prepared for the usual warm-up exercises.
 Wondering vaguely is she had missed a memo to meet somewhere else for class, she quickened her pace to find herself facing the heavy closed door.
 There was no note on the door, and she thought she heard a singular voice coming from behind it.
 Now sufficiently confused, she hesitated for a moment before opening the door and stepped into an astonishingly quiet room full of students sitting rigidly at attention.